 2) Hunting as a tradition and lifestyle choice.

 3) Management of wildlife and the environment with science based decisions.

 7) Public education using objective facts in place of subjective opinion and computer modeling.

-There are many other factors that have far greater influence on deer populations than CWD.
-That list would include hunting, predators, epizootic hemorrhagic disease (EHD), blue tongue virus, DVCs (deer vehicle collisions), birds of prey, drought, and flood to name a few.
+There are many other factors that have a far greater influence on deer populations than CWD.
+That list would include hunting (as you can see here at HuntersHalt.com), predators, epizootic hemorrhagic disease (EHD), blue tongue virus, DVCs (deer vehicle collisions), birds of prey, drought, and flood, to name a few.

 It’s high time we embrace the science based facts of CWD.
 We should discontinue the exorbitant spending, the unnecessary loss of valuable animals and we must remove excessive regulatory burden.